-Bye-polls: TMC leads in 4 Assembly seats in Bengal, BJP ahead in 3 of 5 Assam constituencies
+Bye-polls: TMC leads in 4 Assembly seats in Bengal, Congress ahead of BJP in Himachal Pradesh

-The bye-elections for three Lok Sabha and 29 Assembly constituencies were held on October 30.
+In Madhya Pradesh Assembly bye-polls, the BJP was leading in two seats.

 Counting of votes began on Tuesday for three Lok Sabha and 29 Assembly constituencies across 14 states and the Union territory of Dadra and Nagar Haveli.
 The bye-polls were held on October 30.